(This is an unofficial Go FAQ. The official one is here.)

 the

-and TrimRight
+TrimLeft and TrimRight functions

-functions when they use the trim functions the first time.
+as TrimPrefix and TrimSuffix functions when they use the trim functions the first time.

 Certainly, the return results are very possible not as expected.